 The climate is a big draw for visitors of all ages.
 Retirees, in particular, appreciate the sunny and warm weather they can depend on nearly all year long.
 Those who want more heat should look at coastal regions and those at lower elevations like Tulum.
 Those who want more consistent mild (but still lovely!) weather should look at cities in the high desert like Mexico City.

 5) Close to home for Americans and Canadians

-If you are splitting your time between your home and Mexico, the short trips are a bonus.
+The short trips are a bonus if you are splitting your time between your home and Mexico.

 How much money do you need to retire in Mexico?

 How much money you’ll need depends on where you live and what kind of lifestyle you lead.
 However, most retirees find they can live very comfortably for about half as much as in the United States or Western Europe.
 And this includes extra luxuries like house cleaners and gardeners.